Cyp9715/DeleteNewline/README.md

 * OS : Windows(10, 11)
 * .NET : 8.0 LTS

-Currently, my personal use environment stays in Windows, so there is no plan to support MAC environment.
+Currently, my personal use environment stays in Windows, so there is no plan to support MAC, Linux environment.

 ## How to Use?
 * Copy the text and copy it to the appropriate application window.